pramindanata/architecture-katas/kata/room-with-a-view/readme.md

   - Manage room data.
   - Update room status manually (available, ready to clean, etc).
 - A2: The peak seasons can happen once each month and it can reach 1 million guests and 10K concurrent requests.
-- A3: Payment for the guest book will be done in the existing reservation system.
-New system will provide API to fetch the needed information for the payment activities.
+- A3: Payment for the guest book will created and completed in the existing reservation system.
 - A4: The room smart lock is connected to the new system backend so opening it can be done using the new system web or mobile app.
 For a guest that book manually (walk-in/phone-call), they will receive a temporary credential to login into the web.
-- ~~A5: When guest request housekeeping, the request will be automatically assigned to the available cleaning/maintenance staff using round-robin approach.~~ (See R20)
+- ~~A5: When guest request housekeeping, the request will be automatically assigned to the available cleaning/maintenance staff using round-robin approach.~~ (see R20)
 - A6: In R5, R10, R11, R17, & R18, the new system will sync room state into the existing reservation system.
 The existing reservation system will be the source of truth of the room data.
-- A7: In R8 & R22, new system will communicate to smart lock system to lock/unlock the door and sync the state into the existing reservation system.
+- A7: In R8 & R21, new system will communicate to smart lock system to lock/unlock the door and sync the state into the existing reservation system.
 - A8: In R3 & R6, the credential only active based on the guest check in/out period.
 - A9: In R7, the complete payment link will contain a long-unique token that represent the payment resource.
 Also the link will be expired within 24 hours.
 - A10: Reservation & cleaning staff use SSO to login to the new service.
 Their user credentials (source of truth) is located in the existing reservation system.
 - A11: The smart lock system is hosted by the reservation company instead of using service provided by external entity.
+- A12: Reservation staff can lock/unlock room using existing reservation system.

 ## Architecture Characteristics